-NOTE: NOC C and NOC D are not eligible for the Occupation In-Demand and Express Entry.
+NOTE: TEER 4 and 5 occupations are not eligible for the Occupation In-Demand and Express Entry.

-To identify which occupation you should select, see the NOC 2011 Search.
+To identify which occupation you should select, see the NOC Search Tool.

 Type your job title into the Quick Search field to see which NOC codes apply to you.
 SINP Staff cannot tell you what NOC to select.
 You need to review each occupation's job duties, responsibilities, employment and educational requirements and then choose the one that most closely matches your education and work experience so that your application is not found ineligible.

-You need to verify that your occupation or NOC code is considered high skilled in Canada (NOC A, B, 0) by checking the NOC 2011 Matrix.
+You need to verify that your occupation or NOC code is considered high skilled in Canada (TEER 1, 2, or 3) by checking the TEER Categories.
 The second number in your NOC code corresponds with its skill level.
 SINP Staff can tell you if your NOC is high skilled but cannot tell you what NOC fits your education and work experience until you apply and they are able to assess your documentation.

 People with the following occupations are excluded from applying to the Occupations In-Demand (OID) and Express Entry (EE) program sub-categories.
 This is a list of occupations that are not eligible for these program sub-categories.
 Note that these occupations may be eligible through the International Skilled Worker Employment Offer subcategory and the Saskatchewan Work Experience category if your employer has registered with the Government of Saskatchewan and received approval for the job offer.